Let’s Face It: The Consensus Teaches To Be Wanted

 If we are serious about changing society, we must become aware of its various Consensuses: we are being conditioned to fit a model that isn’t especially set to reward genuine originality.
 Yet those succeeding are hailed as extraordinary talents or entrepreneurs.
-But can you name one single industry, traded on the stock exchanges, that does not harm our planet, one way or another, as you read this?
+But can you name one single industry traded on the stock exchanges that does not harm our planet, one way or another, as you read this?

 The Consensus doesn’t teach to be loved nor love but its opposite: to be wanted and want

-Today most relationships express themselves in the form of trade and here is the evidence: astonishingly close to 50% of Americans deal with loneliness, and this despite the high traffic on social media.
+Today most relationships express themselves in the form of trade and here is the evidence: astonishingly close to 50% of Americans deal with loneliness, and this is despite the high traffic on social media.
 Why? because market forces are behind the staggering loss of the sense of belonging and empathy.
-Without the sense of belonging and empathy, social inclusion remains elusive, and loneliness inexorably ensues.
+Without a sense of belonging and empathy, social inclusion remains elusive, and loneliness inexorably ensues.
 To want does not equate to love — and never will.
-Social media have been very astute at making believe the opposite.
+Social media have been very astute at making us believe the opposite.
 The health costs associated with loneliness are projected to amount to $900 billion in the US in 2019.
-Two years ago vice.com ran a piece titled: “Why Loneliness Affects So Many Young People” , and whose conclusion is pretty clear: society is not headed in the right direction.
+Two years ago vice.com ran a piece titled: “Why Loneliness Affects So Many Young People” , whose conclusion is pretty clear: society is not headed in the right direction.
 We are on the same path as which of the Titanic!

-Maybe is it about time to seriously rethink our competition model to resuscitate empathy.
+Maybe it is about time to seriously rethink our competition model to resuscitate empathy.
 What do you think?